Traveling to Morocco!

 👕 What should I wear?

-• Women – Modest dress shows respect.
-No need necessarily to cover hair, arms, or legs, but this helps with sun protection.
-No very short shorts, mini shirts, or low cut shirts please.
+- Women – Dress modestly.
+There is no need necessarily to cover hair, arms, or legs, but this helps with sun protection and is also respectful.

 🧼 Can I do laundry?